Article written by Elisa - Travel Writer & Local in France

 Suggested by Claudia | Strictly Sardinia

 The islands of the Lavezzi Archipelago are among the most unique islands in France.
 They are right off the southern coast of Corsica, in the Strait of Bonifacio, and just a few kilometers from Sardinia.

 The Lavezzi Archipelago comprises the islands of Piana, Ratino, Porraggia and Sperduto, and Cavallo.
 It is blessed with unique rock formations, thick Mediterranean vegetation, pristine beaches, and incredibly clear (and mostly shallow) waters that are just perfect for a summer day out.

 In Lavezzi, you will find a (not accessible) lighthouse and two small cemeteries where the victims of the 1855 shipwreck of the French frigate Sémillante are buried.
-A couple of trails go around the island, connect the main beaches, and a couple of viewpoints to admire the sea.
+A couple of trails go around the island, connect the main beaches, and have a couple of viewpoints to admire the sea.

 Piana island is just 300 meters from mainland Corsica, and since the water is incredibly shallow, you can literally walk there.
 The tiny island is characterized by dunes, thick vegetation, and a small beach with white sand.

 These French islands in the Mediterranean can be visited on day trips departing from mainland Corsica or Santa Teresa di Gallura in Sardinia.
 Keep in mind that there is no service of sorts on the islands, so you will need to bring whatever you may need for the day.